-After relaxing in our complimentary airport lounge we depart London Heathrow for Delhi, late in the evening.
+After relaxing in our complimentary VIP Airport Lounge we depart London for Delhi, late in the evening.

 The Chambal is a perennial tributary of the Yamuna, providing water security to a vast area of irrigated agricultural plains.
 This is one of north India’s least polluted waterways, home to a rich fauna that includes Marsh Crocodile, the majority population of distinctive Gharial, and Ganges River Dolphin.
 This is also one of the most reliable places to see the patchily distributed Indian Skimmer, and endangered Black-bellied Tern.
 We take a leisurely morning boat safari on the river, hoping to see all these plus a wider selection of birds along the shore such as Egyptian Vulture, Brown Crake, Great Thick-knee, River Lapwing, Indian Black Ibis and Sand Lark.